Skip to Main Content

 Some general characteristics might include: geographic location of study, demographics of population studied, method used, and/or the main focus of the study.

-There may be additional, more specific characteristics that are relevant to your research question, such as: type of school, outcome measures, diagnosis, etc.
+There may be additional, more specific characteristics that are relevant to your research question, such as: type of school, outcome measures, diagnosis, etc. You will want to have a column for the intervention that you identified in your PICOS, which will describe the specific intervention for each study.

 This information is usually gathered in a spreadsheet and presented in the results section of your paper, first as a table, then as a narrative description summarizing the characteristics of the studies.